nikitavoloboev/data/productivity/flow/Rules.md

 - Use proper punctuation and capitalise things appropriately

 ## Social Networks
 - Only add people I really know on Facebook
+- Only add / follow people I am really interested in in other networks

 ## Sharing files
 - more permanent shares are shared with Dropbox